 Click here to download bio and photos

-In his search for a pathway for musical expressions that know neither grids nor straight lines, Guðmundur Steinn Gunnarsson has had to incorporate digital dynamic screen scores or animated notation (or related digital methods) to express his inability to adapt to the convenient society.
-This often calls for working frequently with the same musicians, f.ex Fengjastrútur and its offshoot his own quartet Fersteinn.
-Once the methods started to take shape they would travel into various other types of ensembles and practices.
+In his search for a pathway for musical expressions that know neither grids nor straight lines, Guðmundur Steinn Gunnarsson has had to incorporate digital screen scores or animated notation to express his inability to adapt to the convenient society.
+This often calls for working frequently with the same musicians, f.ex Fengjastrútur, Fersteinn and Steinalda.
+Once methods start to take shape they can travel into other types of ensembles and practices.

 In his collaboration with the Slátur collective, Jaðarber concert series, Traktorinn Records etc. Guðmundur found like minded individuals to engage in radical experimentations, finding excuses and support to go further into uncomfortable places musically.